abhyaasa/app/dev-notes.md

 The `g` script runs shortcuts in the gulp `cmdAliases` directory.
 For example, to initiate the most common debugging run, execute `g i`.
 This runs `gulp cmd i`, which runs `gulp is i`, which runs the default gulp test build tasks and then `ionic serve -c -t ios --browser /Applications/Google\ Chrome\ Canary.app`.

-Python and bash scripts are in the `tools` directory.
+Python and bash scripts are in the `scripts` directory.

 ### Shell scripts

 - `g ALIAS` is a shortcut for invoking via `gulp cmd` the script associated with `ALIAS` in the `cmdAliases` dictionary defined early in `gulpfile.js`.
-- `tools/psclean.sh` removes stray processes that may be created by ionic development.
+- `scripts/psclean.sh` removes stray processes that may be created by ionic development.
 If the message "An uncaught exception occurred and has been reported to Ionic" is seen, try running this script and confirm with the `ps` output that there are no stray processes.
 Kill them manually if need be.
-- `tools/resources.sh` is run after icon or splash screen images in resources directory are changed.
+- `scripts/resources.sh` is run after icon or splash screen images in resources directory are changed.
-- `tools/term.sh` is used by `gulp itest`.
+- `scripts/term.sh` is used by `gulp itest`.
-- `tools/upload.sh` uploads the app for testing with the **ionic view** app.
+- `scripts/upload.sh` uploads the app for testing with the **ionic view** app.

 ### Python scripts